komus-Israel/Disastrous-Tweets/README.md

 #### This repository contains exploratory analysis of the messages

-*The model isn;t finalized yet.
-Still working on the model but the EDA is in the repository
+*The model isn't finalized yet.
+Still working on the model